 With an average commitment of about $15,000 per project we have constructed two, two-classroom buildings at our school in Kenya, completely transformed a pre-school in Mfuleni Township South Africa, funded the construction of two-classroom schools in New Crossroads Township, South Africa and in Ghana, and provided training for many of our teachers.
 In 2020 we made our biggest commitment to date by funding a three classroom Early Childhood Development Center in Sisit Kenya..

 Our goal is to help in the most cost effective way possible while minimizing overhead and administrative costs.

 In addition to the school construction projects we provide some ongoing support to each of our schools.
 Examples of this support are the purchase of desks, educational materials, teacher training and building repairs.
 During COVID we assisted by providing food staples and other resources and will continue with this assistance into 2022.

-First Project: The Nkasoiki School is located in a remote, rural community in Kenya.
-Our original school building was constructed there in March 2007.
-This new building replaced a decaying mud hut and mabati structure, which had previously provided the only classroom space for the area's pre-school/kindergarten students.
-The school has been fully operational since the completion of the project.
+Nkasoiki School: Our very first project is located in a remote, rural community in Kenya.
+Our original school building was constructed there in March 2007 replacing a decaying mud and wood hut, which had previously provided the only classroom space for the area's pre-school/kindergarten students.
+The school has been fully operational since completions.

-2016 - The county government funded and constructed an additional classroom building.
-This building was promised by the government as a match to the project completed by Gary's Fund in 2015.
+2016 - The county government funded and constructed an additional classroom buildingas a match to the project completed by Gary's Fund in 2015.

 2017 - Gary's Fund provided funding for the purchase of locally produced desks to accommodate 120 students at the school.